902.40 Live Broadcast, Video and Audio Recording, or Photography

 - Parents will also be notified annually of the possibility of student media interviews by placing the following announcement in the District’s newsletter, in handbooks, and at the District’s website:

 - Student Media Interviews - During the course of the school year, students may be interviewed by newspaper, television, radio or other reporters in regard to projects, activities and other school events.
-This is considered a part of the District’s Directory Information consent policy (Student Records), along with photos, video and other media.
+This is considered a part of the District’s Directory Information, along with photos, video and other media.
 Likewise, teachers and students may also take video and audio recordings, photographs and interviews that may be shared as a part of classroom activities and projects.
-If you object to your student being photographed recorded or interviewed in this manner, please read and fill out the District’s directory information opt-out form.
-To obtain a copy of this form, please contact your school’s main office.
+Submission of the District's Request to Withhold Directory Information Form is required for objections to students being photographed, recorded or interviewed.
+The Request to Withhold Directory Information Form is available at each building or from Policy 506.01 Student Records Access.

 - Post-game interviews of athletes by the media are an example of an opportunity in which advance notice to parents of their student involvement is unlikely to be achieved, but would be a positive opportunity for the student.